moj-analytical-services/shinyGovstyle/README.md

 }
 ```

-Subcontents links work automatically and do not need to a `shiny::observeEvent()` in the server
+Subcontents links work automatically and do not need to a `shiny::observeEvent()` in the server.

 ### Heading text